XiaoxueLeng00/xiaoxueleng00.github.io/_pages/about.md

 In addition, I collaborate with [Dr. Ziyi Kuang](https://www.researchgate.net/profile/Ziyi-Kuang) to investigate how generative learning activities can support student learning, and with other colleagues to examine the impact of GenAI on students' learning and behaviors.

-❄️I am open to collaborations.
-If you share similar research interests, I would be happy to connect and explore potential opportunities to work together.❄️
 <br/>

 ## Research Interests